 - Tightening across your belly

-- Intense burning sensation
+- Intense burning sensation or “ring of fire”

 - Really intense bowel movements